sadmankiba/bendability/docs/Boundaries.md

 We predict bendability of short sequences of all chromosomes in yeast.
 We then measure bendability of long sequences.

-## Check mean C0 around boundary region
+## Exp 1.
+Check mean C0 around boundary region

 **Procedure**
 Take mean of +- 250 bp around boundary mid.
 [C1] [F1]